Dist. 1, Knox County, Tennessee, 2 Jul 1860, Knoxville PO

 Susan M. 14 f w TN attended school

 John Jackson Letsinger 68 was the son of Phillip Letsinger and Nancy Ann Pettit.
 John's brother Daniel (Dan) Letsinger was the great grandfather of Samuel Mabry (Sam) Letsinger.
 Uncle Sam married Elza Cordelia (Elzie) Peters who was the sister of my grandfather Ernest Lester (Lester) Peters Sr. As a result, my mother had Letsinger first cousins, and I have Letsinger second cousins.
+Elizabeth Edmiston age 53 was John's first wife.
+John's third wife was Mary Jane Peters, daughter of my fourth great grandparents Henry Peters Jr. and Jane England. |

 Dist.
 10, Knox County, Tennessee, 6 Jun 1860, Concord PO

-p.208a, dwelling number 73, family number 73
+page 208a, dwelling number 73, family number 73

 Hytan Warren 30 m w farmer $1000/$700 VA cannot R/W